ZLEKA/back-end_tweeterClone/README.md

 # MVC

-A custom PHP 7 application created side-by-side with [Lambert Mata](https://github.com/LambertMata)
+A custom PHP 7 application created side-by-side with [Lambert Mata](https://github.com/LambertMata) in order to help interns become familiar with the MVC design pattern.

 ---